-Supported Software and Hardware
+Supported software and hardware

-For a complete list of the supported hardware and software for the Dell DR Series system, see the Dell DR Series System Interoperability Guide.
-You can download this guide by visiting dell.com/support/home and selecting your specific DR Series system, which opens the product support page to view product documentation for your system.
+For a complete list of the supported hardware and software for QoreStor, see the QoreStor Interoperability Guide.
+You can download this guide by visiting: http://support.quest.com/qorestor and selecting your specific QoreStor version, which opens the product support page to view product documentation for your system.